GuyArnan/retail-store-sample-app/README.md

 - **Infrastructure as Code**: All AWS resources defined using Terraform
 - **CI/CD**: Automated build and deployment pipelines with GitHub Actions
 - **Manual Deployment**: Helm charts for application packaging and deployment
+- **GitOps**: Declarative deployments with ArgoCD for automated synchronization

 ## 🛠️ Prerequisites